UCREL/pymusas-models/CONTRIBUTING.md

     * `url` - permanent URL link to the associated resource.
   * `model information` - this is data that helps to create the model given the resources and the assumed NLP models, e.g. POS tagger, that will be used with the PyMUSAS model.
     * `POS mapper` - A mapper from that maps from the POS tagset of the tagged text to the POS tagset used in the lexicons.
 The mappers used are those from within the [PyMUSAS mappers module.](https://ucrel.github.io/pymusas/api/pos_mapper) We currently assume that each resource associated with the model uses the same POS tagset in the lexicon, this is a limitation of this model creation framework rather than the PyMUSAS package itself.
+    * `spacy version` - **Optional** this key is only required if the version of spaCy required has to be more specific than the version specified by [PyMUSAS](https://github.com/UCREL/pymusas).
+The version of spaCy required, this should be a String and follow the standard Python pip install syntax of `spaCy` followed by a [version specifier](https://pip.pypa.io/en/stable/cli/pip_install/#requirement-specifiers), e.g. `spacy>=3.3`.
   * `language data` - this is data that is associated with the `BCP 47` language code.
 To some degree this is redundant as we can look this data up through the `BCP 47` code, however we thought it is better to have it in the meta data for easy lookup.
 All of this data can be easily found through looking up the `BCP 47` language code in the [BCP47 language subtag lookup tool](https://r12a.github.io/app-subtags/)
     * `description` - The `description` of the language code.
     * `macrolanguage` - The macrolanguage tag, **note** if this does not exist then give the [primary language tag](https://www.w3.org/International/articles/language-tags/#language), which could be the same as the whole `BCP 47` code.
 The `macrolanguage` tag could be useful in future for grouping languages.